macleginn/bivaltyp/content/languages/descriptions/Italian.md

 # {{ language_external }}
-Contributed by Anna Alexandrova ((academia.edu profile)[https://sns.academia.edu/AnnaAlexandrova]).
+Contributed by Anna Alexandrova ([academia.edu profile](https://sns.academia.edu/AnnaAlexandrova)).
 Maria Ralko greatly contributed to the technical preparation of the Italian dataset.

 ## How to cite
 > Alexandrova, Anna.
 2022.
 Bivalent patterns in {{ language_external }}.